vmware-archive/iot-analytics-benchmark/DL/README.md

 To run:

-Download validation ImageNet set from http://image-net.org.
+Download ImageNet ilsvrc2012 validation set from http://image-net.org.
 The folder containing the folders (n01440764, etc.) with the raw JPEG images is what the --folder argument points to.

 Download ResNet50 trained model from Facebook: https://github.com/facebook/fb.resnet.torch/tree/master/pretrained#trained-resnet-torch-models